-- (1) Control the group master DME64N/24N from DME Designer. - (2) Connect to any individual DME64N/24N and control that DME64N/24N unit by transmitting MIDI commands from a MIDI sequencer or similar software.
+- (1) Control the DME64N/24N from DME Designer. - (2) Connect to any individual DME64N/24N and control that DME64N/24N unit by transmitting MIDI commands from a MIDI sequencer or similar software.

-- You can use DME Designer to control an entire device group through the group master. - The correspondence between the MIDI commands to be received/transmitted and the scene parameters can be set up using DME Designer. - The USB port being used by DME Designer is not available for use by a MIDI sequencer or other application.
+- The computer on which DME Designer is running can be connected to either the group master or a slave DME series unit - The correspondence between the MIDI commands to be received/transmitted and the scene parameters can be set up using DME Designer. - The USB port being used by DME Designer is not available for use by a MIDI sequencer or other application.